-SECTION 101.
+1 REVISED MODEL STATE ADMINISTRATIVE PROCEDURE ACT 2 3 [ARTICLE 1] 4 GENERAL PROVISIONS 5 6 SECTION 101.
 SHORT TITLE.
-This [act] may be cited as the [state] Administrative Procedure Act.
+This [act] may be cited as the [state] Administrative 7 Procedure Act.
+8 SECTION 102.

-SECTION 102.
 DEFINITIONS.
-In this [act]:

-- (1) "Adjudication" means the process for determination of facts or application of law pursuant to which an agency formulates and issues an order. - (2) "Agency" means a statewide board, authority, commission, institution, department, division, officer, or other statewide government entity, that is authorized or required by law to make rules or to adjudicate.
-The term includes the agency head and one or more members of the agency head, agency employees, or other persons directly or indirectly purporting to act on behalf of, or under the authority of, the agency head.
-The term does not include the Governor, the Legislature, and the Judiciary. - (3) "Agency action" means: - (A) the whole or part of any agency order or rule; - (B) the failure to issue an order or rule; or - (C) an agency's performance of, or failure to perform, any duty, function, or activity or to make any determination required by law. - (4) "Agency head" means the individual or one or more members of the body of individuals in which the ultimate legal authority of an agency is vested.

-(5) "Agency Record" means the agency rulemaking record in rulemaking and means the agency hearing record in adjudication governed by section 403, and the agency record in cases governed by Section 406 (informal adjudication procedure), and by Section 408 (emergency adjudication procedure).
+In this [act]: 9 (1) "Adjudication" means the process for determination of facts or application of law 10 pursuant to which an agency formulates and issues an order.
+11 (2) "Agency" means a statewide board, authority, commission, institution, department, 12 division, officer, or other statewide government entity, that is authorized or required by law to 13 make rules or to adjudicate.
+The term does not include the Governor, the Legislature, and the 14 Judiciary.
+15 (3) "Agency action" means: 16 (A) the whole or part of any agency order or rule; 17 (B) the failure to issue an order or rule; or 18 (C) an agency's performance of, or failure to perform, any duty, function, or 19 activity or to make any determination required by law.
+20 (4) "Agency head" means the individual or one or more members of the body of 21 individuals in which the ultimate legal authority of an agency is vested.
+22 (5) "Agency Record" means the agency rulemaking record in rulemaking and means the 23 agency hearing record in adjudication governed by section 403, and the agency record in cases

-(6)[(5)] "Contested Case" means an adjudication in which an opportunity for an evidentiary hearing is required by the federal or state constitution or by a federal or state statute or by the common law "Disputed case" means an adjudication in which an opportunity for an evidentiary hearing is required by law.

-(7)[(6)] "Electronic" means relating to technology having electrical, digital, magnetic, wireless, optical, electromagnetic, or similar capabilities.
+- governed by Section 406 (informal adjudication procedure), and by Section 408 (emergency adjudication procedure). - 3 (6) "Contested Case" means an adjudication in which an opportunity for an evidentiary 4 hearing is required by the federal or state constitution or by a federal or state statute or by the 5 common law. - (7) "Electronic" means relating to technology having electrical, digital, magnetic, wireless, optical, electromagnetic, or similar capabilities.

-(8)[(7)] "Electronic record" means a record created, generated, sent, communicated, received, or stored by electronic means.

-(9)[(8)] "Emergency adjudication" means an agency adjudication taken in a disputed case in which there is an imminentimediate danger to the public health, safety, or welfare that requires immediate action.

-(10)[(9)] "Evidentiary hearing" means a hearing for the receipt of evidence to resolve a disputed issue in which the decision of the hearing officer may be made only on material contained in the agency record created at the hearing.

-(11)[(10)] "Guidance document" means a record other than a rule developed by an agency that informs the general public of an agency's current approach to, or opinion of, law, including, interpretive rules, and general statements of policy that describe where appropriate, the agency's exercise of discretionary functions.
-Guidance documents do not have the force of law and are not intended to prescribe the rights and duties of persons subject to agency regulation under a delegation of authority to that agency. current practice, procedure, or method of action based upon that agency's current approach or opinion.

-(12)[(11)] "Index" means a searchable list of items by subject and caption in a record with a page number, hyperlink, or any other connector that links the list with the record to which it refers.
+- (8) "Electronic record" means a record created, generated, sent, communicated, received, or stored by electronic means. - (9) "Emergency adjudication" means an agency adjudication taken in a disputed case in which there is an imminent danger to the public health, safety, or welfare that requires immediate action. - (10) "Evidentiary hearing" means a hearing for the receipt of evidence to resolve a disputed issue in which the decision of the hearing officer may be made only on material contained in the agency record created at the hearing. - (11) "Guidance document" means a record other than a rule developed by an agency that informs the general public of an agency's current approach to, or opinion of, law, including, interpretive rules, and general statements of policy that describe the agency's exercise of discretionary functions.
+Guidance documents do not have the force of law and are not intended to prescribe the rights and duties of persons subject to agency regulation under a delegation of authority to that agency. - (12) "Index" means a searchable list of items by subject and caption in a record with a page number, hyperlink, or any other connector that links the list with the record to which it